 If you’re interested in learning more about the food scene in Tallinn, consider booking this food tour where you can sample the interesting culinary creations of the Estonian capital.

-On the top floor of Balti Jamma Turg, you will find a massive flea market that is reminiscent of markets you will find in other former Soviet major cities.
-Here you can browse through antiques and kitsch and it is really a great place to spend a bit of time, either window shopping or picking up a souvenir from your 2 days in Tallinn.
+On the top floor of Balti Jamma Turg, you will find a massive flea market that is reminiscent of markets you will find in other former Soviet cities.
+Here you can browse through antiques and kitsch and it is really a great place to spend a bit of time, either window shopping or picking up a souvenir from your trip to Tallinn.

 Day 3 – Lahemaa National Park Day Trip or Pirita

-If you only have 2 days in Tallinn, then the previous two days outlined will give you a great introduction to the city.
-However, if you’re lucky enough to have 3 days in Tallinn then it’s definitely worth including Lahemaa National Park or adding Pirita and the Estonian History Museum to your Tallinn itinerary!
+If you only have 2 days to spend in Tallinn, then the previous two days outlined will give you a great introduction to the city.
+However, if you’re lucky enough to have 3 days, then it’s definitely worth including Lahemaa National Park or adding Pirita and the Estonian History Museum to your itinerary!

 Lahemaa National Park